datasnakes/OrthoEvolution/Datasnakes/Tools/sge/README.md

-Qsub Documentation
+sge Documentation
 -------------------------
-Collection of tools for using PBS, a job scheduler for high-performance computing environments.
+Collection of tools for using PBBS, a job scheduler for high-performance computing environments on SGE.
 The command is usually `qsub <options>` on most systems.

 Usage